ClickedTran/WarpGUI/README.md

 - use permission `warpgui.command` to use command /warpgui
 - use permission `warpgui.command.help` to use command /warpgui help
-- use permission `warpgui.command.setwarp` to use command /warpgui setwarp
+- use permission `warpgui.command.create` to use command /warpgui create
-- use permission `warpgui.command.deletewarp` to use command /warpgui deletewarp
+- use permission `warpgui.command.remove` to use command /warpgui remove
-- use permission `warpgui.command.editwarp` to use command /warpgui editwarp
+- use permission `warpgui.command.edit` to use command /warpgui edit

 </details>